-In Catholic assisted living facilities, residents can expect
+In Catholic retirement communities, residents can expect all the

 Religious Programs Often Include

 - Holy Communion (distributed to residents unable to attend

 - 24-hour chapels

 - Events, classes and workshops (typically on spirituality, life

 Cost of Catholic Retirement

 - A Place for Mom Catholic senior living